Trisha Kurt, Director firstname.lastname@example.org

 Welcome to MSAD 53 Special Education

-MSAD 53 offers extensive services to students with disabilities ranging from direct special education instruction to modifications and accommodations in the regular classroom.
+MSAD 53 offers extensive services to students with disabilities ranging from direct special education instruction to accommodations in the regular classroom.

 What is special education?